 Primary Navigation Mobile

-• Parkers lists the most common speed cameras in the UK
+• Parkers explains the UK's speed cameras

-Written by Luke Wilkinson Published: 1 June 2022 Updated: 7 June 2022
+Written by Luke Wilkinson Updated: 19 June 2024

-As such, we can almost guarantee that either you or someone you know has been caught by a speed camera.
-In this article, we’ll list the most common types of speed camera currently used on UK roads, with clear pictures of each unit, so you know what to watch out for.
+In this article, we’re going to cover the most common types of speed camera currently used on UK roads, with clear pictures of each unit, so you know what to watch out for.
 We’ll also explain how each camera system works.
-Scroll down to browse the list.

 If you’re concerned about getting snapped by a speed camera, you could invest in a radar detector.
-Bear in mind, though, that this technology will only work for the camera systems which use radar emitters to track the speed of your car.
+Bear in mind, though, that this technology will only work for camera systems that use radar emitters to track the speed of your car.
 If you’ve got a more modern car with intelligent speed assistance, you can programme the technology to automatically prevent you from exceeding the speed limit.

 Gatso speed cameras